olivierfriard/some_info/NDSI.md

 	--bio_max=NUMBER
 		maximum value of the range of frequencies of the biophony (default: 11000)

-	-c NUMBER, --cpu=NUMBER
-		Number of cores to use

 	-h, --help
 		Show this help message and exit